Spanish language in the United States: Demographics

 As of 2023, according to American Community Survey statistics, the number of Spanish speakers at home amounted to 43.4 million.
 An additional 12 million American residents are bilingual.
 This total number makes the United States the second largest Hispanophone country in the world, including ahead of Colombia, Spain and Argentina.
 Despite this, Spanish has no official status in the country other than the (non-state) territory of Puerto Rico, where it is also the most commonly used language including in local governance and education.
 English was and is the dominant language of business, education, government, religion, media, culture, and the public sphere in the contiguous United States.
 Virtually all state and federal government agencies as well as large corporations use English as their internal working language, especially at the management level, and English is as of 2025 the de jure official language of the United States.

 Spanish, however, retains some use in some official contexts, for example some states such as Arizona, California, Florida, New Mexico, and Texas, provide bilingual legislative notices and official documents in Spanish.
 Also, the annual State of the Union Address and other presidential speeches are translated into Spanish, following the precedent set by the Clinton administration in the 1990s.
-Moreover, non-Hispanic American origin politicians fluent in Spanish speak in Spanish to Hispanic-majority constituencies.
+Moreover, non-Hispanic American origin politicians fluent in Spanish speak in Spanish to majority-Hispanophone constituencies.
 Notably in 2013, Republican senator Marco Rubio gave his response to the State of the Union address in Spanish, along with English.
 It marked the first time that a high-profile speech was given in two languages by the same person.
 The official whitehouse.gov website previously had a Spanish-language version alongside the English-language, but has been suspended under both Trump administrations as part of support for the English-only movement.

 Public elementary school sign in Spanish in Memphis, Tennessee (although in Spanish, DEC and JAN would be DIC and ENE respectively).